TheOfficialPeter/GroupChat/README.md

 It uses a kahoot based joining system for joining chat groups which is a "room" code/pin.
 New "rooms" can also be created with ease.
 I am planning on making a decentralized version of this chat app, but for now it runs on a web server using PHP and MYSQL for backend.

-### Possible additions:
+### Ways to improve:
-Add lazy loading for messages (like discord) ex: when scrolling upwards, the messages start loading in from the past.
+- Add lazy loading for messages (like discord) ex: when scrolling upwards, the messages start loading in from the past.<br/>
+- Improve error messages (use AJAX and get returns from HTTP calls, html forms has its limitations)